World War One bombs a part of life in Belgium even 100 years on

 Butaye says the harsher the winter, the larger the haul of shells and other war relics over the subsequent season.

-More organized discoveries of World War One artifacts in Belgium have surged in the past decade, prompted by a 2004 change in the law requiring companies carrying out construction or infrastructure work to pay for any archaeological investigation required at their site.
+More organised discoveries of World War One artefacts in Belgium have surged in the past decade, prompted by a 2004 change in the law requiring companies carrying out construction or infrastructure work to pay for any archaeological investigation required at their site.

 According to the Flemish heritage agency, which oversees such work, there are some 600 test or full digs per year.